-Driving while distracted can result in loss of vehicle control, crash and injury.
-We strongly recommend that you use extreme caution when using any you use extreme caution when using any device that may take your focus off the road.
+WARNING: Driving while distracted can result in loss of vehicle control, crash and injury.
+We strongly recommend that you use extreme caution when using any device that may take your focus off the road.
 Your primary responsibility is the safe operation of your vehicle.
 We recommend against the use of any hand-held device while driving and encourage the use of voice-operated systems when possible.
 Make sure you are aware of all applicable local laws that may affect the use of electronic devices while driving.

-This system is an extra driving aid.
+WARNING: This system is an extra driving aid.
 It does not replace your attention and judgment, or the need to apply the brakes.
 This system does NOT automatically brake your vehicle.
 If you fail to press the brake pedal when necessary, you may collide with another vehicle.